to Soonhac Hong for wining Best Student Paper Finalist Award at 2014 IEEE

 Meeting (Oct 1-2, 2013.
 Hyatt Regency Crystal City, Arlington, VA).

-the National Institutes of Health to develop co-robotic cane for the
+the National Institutes of Health to develop a co-robotic cane for the

 National Institutes of Health funded three research projects, through the